aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/culture/implement-errors-and-boolean-value-in-russian-or-any-other-language/_index.md

 ## **Possible Usage Scenarios**

-If you are using Microsoft Excel in Russian Locale or Language or any other Locale or Language, it will display Errors and Boolean values according to that Locale or Language.
-You can achieve a similar behavior using Aspose.Cells by using the [**Workbook.GetGlobalizationSettings()**](https://reference.aspose.com/cells/go-cpp/workbooksettings/getglobalizationsettings/) property.
-You will have to override the following methods of [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class.
+If you are using Microsoft Excel in the Russian locale or language, or any other locale or language, it will display errors and Boolean values according to that locale or language.
+You can achieve similar behavior using Aspose.Cells by using the [**Workbook.GetGlobalizationSettings()**](https://reference.aspose.com/cells/go-cpp/workbooksettings/getglobalizationsettings/) property.
+You will have to override the following methods of the [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class.

 - [**GlobalizationSettings.GetErrorValueString()**](https://reference.aspose.com/cells/go-cpp/globalizationsettings/geterrorvaluestring/)
 - [**GlobalizationSettings.GetBooleanValueString()**](https://reference.aspose.com/cells/go-cpp/globalizationsettings/getbooleanvaluestring/)

-## **Implement Errors and Boolean Value in Russian or Any Other Language**
+## **Implement Errors and Boolean Values in Russian or Any Other Language**

-The following sample code illustrates how to implement Errors and Boolean Value in Russian or Any Other Language.
-Please check the [Sample Excel File](73990159.xlsx) used in this code and its [Output PDF](73990160.pdf).
-The screenshot shows the difference between Sample Excel File and the Output PDF for a reference.
+The following sample code illustrates how to implement errors and Boolean values in Russian or any other language.
+Please check the [Sample Excel File](73990159.xlsx) used by this code and its [Output PDF](73990160.pdf).
+The screenshot shows the difference between the sample Excel file and the output PDF for reference.

 ![todo:image_alt_text](implement-errors-and-boolean-value-in-russian-or-any-other-language_1.png)